Plan your visit to Robbers Cave State Park in Wilburton with these useful tips on popular activities, campground information and cabin details.

 Robbers Cave State Park runs north and south along Highway 2.
 Those coming from the south will pass through the small town of Wilburton where you can stock up on supplies before heading to your campsite or cabin.
 Those arriving from the north will pass through the heavily wooded Robbers Cave Wildlife Management Area, which is adjacent to the state park.

-From Highway 2, turn south on Park Cabins Road and drive along the winding road past the Horseshoe Bend and Bobcat Tent Campgrounds to the park office, which is located on the left.
+From Highway 2, turn south on Park Cabins Road and drive along the winding road past the Horseshoe Bend and Bobcat Tent Campgrounds to the park office, which is located in the former lake hut.
 Stop in for information, brochures and check-in if you’re renting a cabin.
 The park office also rents golf carts, bicycles, surrey bikes, pedal bikes, horseshoes, fishing poles, a volleyball and net and disc golf sets.

 Those seeking a campsite can take their pick of any unoccupied site and set up camp upon arrival.
 A member of the park staff will make the rounds to collect your payment.
 Or, book your campsite ahead of time and pay online.

 The Whispering Pines Campground is located just across the road from the park office and offers 17 campsites.
 Sites 1-12 are modern, meaning they have full hookups of water, sewer and electric, and sites 13-17 are semi-modern, meaning they have only water and electric hookups.
 One site, number 12, is pull-through and handicap accessible.
 A comfort station and picnic pavilion are all within easy walking distance, and the entrance to the 2.5 mile Coon Ridge Trail is just a short walk away.